An ironworker is a compact, multi-functional machine that is considered the workhorse of the Steel Fabricating industry.

 The principal consideration is the punch tonnage rating.
 This will determine the maximum hole diameter that can be punched through the maximum material thickness.
 Just as important is the shearing capacity of plate, angle or flat bar.
 The shearing tonnage determines the maximum size and thickness of the profile that can be sheared.

 Typically, a small fabrication shop requires about 60 tons of punching capacity.
-A 60 ton ironworker will punch a 1-1/16” diameter hole through 5/8”plate; will shear 4” x 4” angle, and a 10” x 5/8” flat bar, (55,000 PSI steel).
+A 60 ton ironworker will punch a 1-1/16” diameter hole through 5/8”plate depending on tensile strength; will shear 4” x 4” angle, and a 10” x 5/8” flat bar, (55,000 PSI steel).
 Ornamental iron shops, welding shops and miscellaneous steel fabrication shops often use ironworkers of this capacity.